geekybhavya/LearnNEarn/README.md

 # LearnNEarn
-Training and Placement platform incorporated helps you make resumes, be in touch with jobs, get interview experiences, etc
+Training and Placement platform that helps you make resumes, be in touch with jobs, get interview experiences, etc